pqrkchqps/diehard-dot-fund-user-manual/en/third_party_services.md

 # Third Party Services

-We use the third parties listed on this page to provide a high-level of service and some of Loomio's functionality.
-Loomio shares data with these services and for convenience this page provides links to third party privacy policies.
+We use the third parties listed on this page to provide a high-level of service and some of Diehard.Fund's functionality.
+Diehard.Fund shares data with these services and for convenience this page provides links to third party privacy policies.
 For more information please see our [Privacy Policy](https://loomio.gitbooks.io/manual/content/en/privacy_policy.html).

 [Amazon S3](http://www.amazon.com/gp/help/customer/display.html?nodeId=468496)